pcandido/sparray/README.md

 ```

 ### enumerate()
-Similar to entries, `enumerate()` exposes the index and value for each element, but instead of return an iterator, the return is an sparray.
+Similar to entries, `enumerate()` exposes the index and value for each element, but instead of returning an iterator, the return is a sparray.
 Each element of resultant sparray is an object containing `index` and `value`.

 ```js
 const spr = from(1, 2, 3, 4, 5)